null Skip to main content

 Free Shipping automatically applied at checkout.

-• Camel's Breath - Tuo Cha - nuggets of ripe Pu-erh open to earthy mushroomy flavors and a strong cup of tea long enjoyed by travellers on on the Silk Road.
+• Camel's Breath - Tuo Cha - nuggets of ripe Pu-erh open to earthy mushroomy flavors and a strong cup of tea long enjoyed by travelers on on the Silk Road.
 (2 oz.)

 • Small Leaf Pu-erh - Xi Ye - nutty, naturally sweet notes, hints of mushroom, offers a round full body and smooth mouth.
 (2 oz.)